sharic/GetAndCleanDataProject/CodeBook.md

 Columns:

-V1 - Measurement corresponding to one of the 561 features + subject + activity for the training set data (see *features.txt* file for information about measurement process and units).
-Measurement is a number between -1 and 1 with 8 digits after the decimal
+V1 - Measurement corresponding to one of the 561 features + subject + activity for the training set data.
+Measurement is a number between -1 and 1 with 8 digits after the decimal.  (see *features.txt* file for list of features.
+See *ACL Study* section at beginning of Code Book for description of variables units.)

 V2 - ...